Published Date: November 23th, 2024

 3ead69ea 0134 4935 98e4 c1c00e37b483 thanksgiving 1900s pies bigger

-The Evolution of Thanksgiving Celebrations
+From Past to Present | The Journey of Thanksgiving Celebrations

 “Nothing is more honorable than a grateful heart.” – Seneca the Younger